-The design and the development of the readout electronics for the new RICH module of CLAS12 spectrometer has been presented together with the fully qualifying tests conducted by the candidate for the prototypes validation.
-A large set of tests results, with different setups, demonstrated that the proposed solution satisfies the project requirements with remarkable flexibility.
+The design and development of the readout electronics for the new RICH module of the CLAS12 spectrometer has been presented together with the fully qualifying tests conducted by the candidate for the validation.
+Considering the insufficient latency of the MAROC analog output compared to the trigger latency of the experiment (100 ns against 8μ s required) a complete binary readout has been designed and tested showing no loss in performance.
+A large set of results, on bench and in real conditions, demonstrates that the proposed solution satisfies the project requirements with remarkable flexibility.

-As an outcome of the positive results obtained the mass production of the front end boards took place during the finalization of this document.
-Soon 160 new tiles will be ready to be characterized with the tools and protocols created and tuned up by the author and here described.
-They will be assembled, together with the other detector's components, during the spring of 2017 in a clean room at JLab.
+As an outcome of the positive results, the mass production of the front end boards took place during the finalization of this document.
+Soon new tiles will be ready to be characterized with the tools and protocols created and tuned up by the author and here described.
+They will be assembled, together with the other detector's components, during the spring of 2017 in a clean room at JLAB.

-In the next months the functionalities developed during the prototype 2973 testing will be extended to the entire electronic panel.
-The procedures will 2974 be systematized and further automatized to be able to control and mon-2975 itor the large number of channels in a timely manner.
-The migration of 2976 the software tools into the CLAS12 environment will be completed for the 2977 final commissioning of the detector.
-Cosmic rays will be used for an exten-2978 sive commissioning phase towards the RICH detector installation planned in 2979 September 2017.
-2980
+In the next months the functionalities developed will be extended to the entire electronic panel.
+The procedures will be systematized and further automatized to be able to control and monitor the large number of channels in a timely manner.
+The migration of the software tools into the CLAS12 environment will be completed for the final commissioning of the detector.